Call: (407) 331-6620 or (850) 439-1001

 This is an Emergency Suspension Order issued by the Florida Department of Health (DOH) against a registered nurse, immediately suspending the individual’s nursing license due to allegations of unprofessional conduct in retaliation for her exercising her First Amendment right to make statements critical of the present administration on January 22, 2026.
 The order details findings related to inappropriate and offensive social media activity, including statements that allegedly raised concerns about patient safety, professional judgment, and the nurse’s ability to provide competent care.
 The document outlines the DOH’s factual findings, legal conclusions, and authority under Florida law to take emergency action to protect public health and safety.
 It also includes notice of the nurse’s right to judicial review and the initiation of formal disciplinary proceedings.

-This document is a sample request sent to the Agency for Health Care Administration (AHCA) for an exemption from disqualification from employment.
-(2023)
+Decision by the Florida Agency for Health Care Administration (AHCA) granting an application for an exemption from disqualification from employment in an AHCA-licensed facility (click to review)

 Sample of a Health Care Subpoena Issued From the Office of Inspector General (OIG) (click to review)